 My passion for travel began when I started working as Cabin Crew for Virgin Atlantic at the age of 18.
-I didn’t have a plan when I left school (I didn’t really excel at anything) and the thought of university TERRIFIED me.
-So I decided to embrace the shiny red shoes, the red lipstick and go see the world.
+I didn’t have a plan when I left school (I didn’t really excel at anything…..probably because I hardly ever showed up) and the thought of university TERRIFIED me.
+So, going against the grain of everyone else that was submitting their university applications, instead I decided to embrace the shiny red shoes, the red lipstick and go see the world.

 I was lucky enough to visit so many places that I could never have even dreamed of visiting if it wasn’t for working in the airline industry.
-Although some of the trips were short in duration, the frequency in which we traveled to certain destinations soon meant that Dubai and New York became my second home.
+Although some of the trips were short in duration, the frequency in which I travelled to certain destinations soon meant that placed like Dubai and New York became second homes to me.
 In fact, I could navigate my way round these cities better than London, which I’ve only visited a handful of times (shame on me I know 🙈).

 Whilst working for Virgin Atlantic, the many places I visited, the people I met along the way, the chance encounters, the crazy lifestyle, all made me in to the person I am today.
 It built my confidence and gave me an independence that I didn’t know I had.

-But…..as they say…..all good things come to and end and after eight years of flying around the world I decided to give up my wings and do what my family would refer to as ‘getting a real job!’
+But as they say, all good things come to an end and after eight years of flying around the world I felt like I had outgrown the job and decided to give up my wings to do what my family would refer to as ‘getting a real job!’

-In 2011, I applied to UCAS and successfully got my place at Bournemouth University to study Paramedic Science.
-After two long years of academia I became a fully qualified Paramedic and have been doing this since.
+In 2011, it was finally my turn to apply to UCAS and I successfully got my place at Bournemouth University to study Paramedic Science.
+This was not a decision I made lightly and I spent of lot of time researching the job as well as speaking to people who worked for the ambulance service.
+After two (what felt like VERY long) years of academia I finally became a fully qualified Paramedic and have been doing this ever since.